Elinor Donahue: 1960s to 1980s

-In 1963, Donahue was cast in an episode of NBC's short-lived modern Western series, Redigo, with Richard Egan as the rancher Jim Redigo; then in 1964, she appeared as Melanie in "The Secret in the Stone" in the NBC medical drama dealing with psychiatry, The Eleventh Hour, starring Jack Ging and Ralph Bellamy.
+In 1963, Donahue was cast in an episode of NBC's short-lived modern Western series, Redigo, with Richard Egan as the rancher Jim Redigo.
+Then she played in another Western series Have Gun Will Travel as Letty May in the episode "The Burning Tree".

-Additionally, in 1963, she played Letty May in the episode "The Burning Tree" on Have Gun Will Travel.

-In the 1964–65 broadcast season, Donahue costarred as Joan Randall, the daughter of Walter Burnley, played by John McGiver, on the CBS sitcom Many Happy Returns about the complaint department of a fictitious Los Angeles department store.
+In 1964, she appeared in the NBC TV series The Eleventh Hour, a medical drama dealing with psychiatry, starring Jack Ging and Ralph Bellamy, where she played the role of Melanie in the episode "The Secret in the Stone".

 In 1966, she guest-starred on the TV series A Man Called Shenandoah, episode 8, "Town On Fire".

-She guest-appeared on Star Trek in the second-season episode "Metamorphosis" (1967) as commissioner Nancy Hedford.
+In 1967, she guest-appeared on Star Trek in the second-season episode "Metamorphosis" as commissioner Nancy Hedford.

-Donahue portrayed Miriam Welby in 17 episodes of The Odd Couple (1972–75).

-Donahue appeared in a 1981 episode of One Day at a Time, as Alex's mother Felicia.

 Donahue portrayed the sister of Sister Bertrille (Sally Field) in three episodes of ABC's The Flying Nun (1968–70).

+She portrayed Miriam Welby in 17 episodes of The Odd Couple (1972–75).

 In 1977, she appeared in an episode of the ABC crime drama The Feather and Father Gang.

 In 1978, Donahue starred in the NBC sitcom Please Stand By.

 In 1979, she appeared on Diff'rent Strokes as a fiancée to Mr. Drummond in season 1.

+In 1981, Donahue appeared in an episode of One Day at a Time, as Alex's mother Felicia.

 In 1984, she made an appearance as Mrs. Broderick, the mother of a teenage drug addict on the last season of Happy Days.

 In 1987, she played the title character's mother in the short-lived Fox series The New Adventures of Beans Baxter.

-In 1988, she appeared in a Newhart episode ("Courtin' Disaster"), and she appeared in a 1989 episode of The Golden Girls as the newest wife of Dorothy Zbornak's ex-husband, Stan.
+In 1988, she appeared in a Newhart episode ("Courtin' Disaster").

+In 1989 she appeared in an episode of The Golden Girls as the newest wife of Dorothy Zbornak's ex-husband, Stan.